-If anyone at all has been paying attention, it will come as no surprise that I’m head over heels in love with Skillshare.
-It is the best place online for arts and craft classes.
+If you’ve been here before, it will come as no surprise that I’m head over heels in love with Skillshare.
+It is the best place online for craft classes, not to mention lettering and art classes.

-So when Skillshare made contact and suggested we work together, I squealed with excitement and without a doubt looked like a beautiful woman in her thirties doing so.
+When Skillshare suggested we work together, I squealed with excitement and without a doubt looked beautiful doing so.

 ✅ This is an exciting prospect for you as well as for me as they’re offering two free months of Skillshare Premium to you, my lovely reader.

 For the uninitiated, Skillshare is a peer learning platform where you can take classes on a vast range of subjects.
 The classes are taught by folks who have serious enthusiasm for their craft.
 This makes learning from them insanely easy and lots of fun.
 The other side of the Skillshare coin is that anyone with a passion and know-how for a subject can produce their own classes.